Skip to content

 Ptransmitted=(1Γ2)×100%P_{\text{transmitted}} = (1 - |\Gamma|^2) \times 100\%

-These five outputs are what the calculator returns for any VSWR input.
+These five outputs are exactly what the calculator spits out for any VSWR you feed it.
+One input, five useful numbers.

 Worked Example: Evaluating a 1.5:1 VSWR Antenna Match

-Suppose you've just installed a 900 MHz antenna on a rooftop and your site-sweep analyzer reads a VSWR of 1.5:1 across the band of interest.
-Is that good enough?
+Let's say you've just installed a 900 MHz antenna on a rooftop.
+You run your site-sweep analyzer and it reads 1.5:1 VSWR across the band you care about.
+Good enough?
+Let's find out.

 Γ=1.511.5+1=0.52.5=0.200\Gamma = \frac{1.5 - 1}{1.5 + 1} = \frac{0.5}{2.5} = 0.200